MiraldiLab/maxATAC/README.md

 - [ ] Organize the utilities
 - [ ] Test all architectures

-## Predicting TF Binding Prediction Workflow Overview
+## Predicting TF Binding Workflow Overview

 Steps in training and assessing a maxATAC model.
 Relevant functions are listed below each step.